JuliaGraphics/ColorSchemes.jl/README.md

     savecolorscheme(leonardo, "/tmp/leonardo_scheme.txt", "comment: from the Mona Lisa")

 which saves the color values in a text file with the provided name.
-The file contains a number of lines of three Float64 numbers between 0 and 1, for Red, Green, and Blue.
+The file contains one or more lines of three Float64 numbers between 0 and 1, for Red, Green, and Blue.
+A comment line can be added.

 ## Weighted colorschemes <a id="Weighted colorschemes"></a>